 2. Choose the Right Camo Pattern

-Camouflage allows hunters to stalk animals while remaining hidden and unnoticed.
+Camouflage allows hunters to stalk animals or shoot birds while remaining hidden and unnoticed.
 And although it’s not necessary to wear camouflage to be a good hunter, it can increase your chances.
 However, not all camo is created equal.
 There are several designs, colors, and styles to pick from.

 In addition to blending into the surroundings, it’s critical to consider the animal type you’ll be hunting while choosing camouflage.
 What works when hunting one animal species may not work while hunting another.

 For instance, when hunting waterfowl, it’s crucial to wear camo that blends in with the tall and lightly colored grass and reeds.
 Conversely, camo that breaks your silhouette and helps you blend with your surroundings is ideal for stalking deer and other big games.

 Determine the color you require and what will complement the trees, grass, or other greenery around you.
 You’d be astonished at how a minor color difference might make a hunter easier or harder to see.